 When my superior resigned, I managed the helpdesk alone for a month in Summer 2014.
 During my tenure, the helpdesk received special recognition for improvement in service.

 Carson Beck is an up-and-coming voice artist from Seattle.
 A long-time friend, Carson is set to go far in the voice recording world.
 Carson needed a personalized website to represent his work to the world, and help him stand out of the crowd.
 An original designer provided a half-finished product built on a custom builder that left little room for growth.

-I was able to take the old design and rewrite the site to be performant, stable, and attractive.
-A key constraint was that the site be easily editable to someone with minimal HTML skills, so that Carson could upload or change around sections without help.
+I took the old design and rewrote the site to be performant, stable, and attractive.
+Now Carson is able to make small HTML edits without help.
 With voice clips, testimonials, and contact information on a professional-grade site, Carson is ready to take the voiceover industry head-on!

 It Goes Like is a small music discovery and identification game.
 Players give one of their favorite artists, and the game provides music from similar artists.
 The player then guesses which artist is currently playing.
 Written in Angular.js, It Goes Like uses Spotify's API to find artists and play music samples.
-The game is all locally handled by the user's device, with no backend server architecture.
+The game is all locally handled by the user's device, with static server hosting.

 The purpose of the project was to help people find similar artists to their favorites in a fun and engaging way.
-I was given special recognition for my implementation of the Spotify API into such a fun and compelling system.
+I received special recognition for my implementation of the Spotify API into such a fun and compelling system.
 The game works on all platforms that Angular.js supports.
-Give it a try, I promise you'll like it!

 My first group project in Informatics was the creation of Checkout, a shopping assistant.
 I prepared this poster for final presentations at the end of the course.
 My team won both voted awards for 'Best Service' and 'Best Poster.'